-For this NRA, the Government will award contracts, grants, and cooperative agreements, as appropriate.
-For contracts, awards will be made for a two-year base period, with a one-year option.
-Grants and cooperative agreements will be awarded for the full period of performance, not to exceed three years, and are subject to annual review according to the criteria specified in the NASA Grant and Cooperative Agreement Handbook (14 CFR 1260).
+Awards will be made for the full period of performance, not to exceed 24 months.
+If a grant or cooperative agreement is awarded, it will be subject to annual review according to the criteria specified in the NASA Grant and Cooperative Agreement Handbook (14 CFR 1260).
 Proposals must define clear, measurable achievements for each year of performance.
+Guidance for the period of performance will be included in each mini-solicitation.

-(h) Rights to Data
+(h) Guidance to Proposers; Procedures